-Best Thailand island for: Dancing until sunrise.
+Best Thailand island for partying: Dancing until sunrise.
 Even if you miss Full Moon there are Half Moon Parties, Jungle Parties, Waterfall parties…Read my post here for more Full Moon Party advice

-Things to do on Koh Phangan: Party and the chill out on Bottle Beach (one of my favourites).
-Read more about Thailand’s quiet beaches here
+Best things to do on Koh Phangan: Party and the chill out on Bottle Beach (one of my favourites), party or go scuba diving.

 Fastest way to get to Koh Phangan: Fly to Chumpon /Surat thani/Koh Samui and take the ferry.
 Lomprayah have the fastest service.

 Boasting one of coolest airports I’ve ever been to, Samui caters to holiday makers on a large scale.
-It is the only island in the Gulf of Thailand to have an airport
+It is the only island in the Gulf of Thailand to have an airport.

-In all honesty, Koh Samui is probably my least favourite island as a result of this, it can get very crowded over peak season (December – when I went!) and I don’t think it is as idyllic looking as it’s Gulf counterparts.
-That said, if you are on limited time it is one of only two island that you can fly direct to (the other being Phuket).
+In all honesty, Koh Samui is probably my least favourite island as a result of this, it can get very crowded over peak season (December – when I went!) and I don’t think it is as idyllic looking as Koh Tao or Koh Phangan.
+That said, if you are on limited time it is one of only two island that you can fly direct from Bangkok to Koh Samui (the other being Phuket).

-Things to do on Koh Samui: an all round island tour including temples and waterfall visits
+Best things to do on Koh Samui: an all round island tour including temples and waterfall visits